 Your eyes are the windows to the world around you.
 However, what happens when the picture becomes blurry or unclear?
-The fact is that your brain devotes 30 percent of the cortex’s energy to visual neurons, and as little three percent to the other senses.
+The fact is that your brain devotes 30 percent of the cortex to visual processing, and as little as three percent to the other senses.
 With this in mind, you can clearly see why it is so important to ensure optimum eye health.
 And, that overall brain health significantly impacts vision health.
 There are many factors that can affect your eyes, including diseases, injuries and even genetics.

 In cases such as these, prevention is more effective than a cure.

 There are many things that you can do at home, including lifestyle changes and various home remedies that will improve your overall eyesight.
 The fact is that as a person ages, so does their eyesight.
 It can decrease, usually gradually, but sometimes in a more expedited manner.
 While eye issues are more common in older adults, there are many children with problems, as well.

 There are several traditional methods used to correct vision, including wearing corrective lenses, or having eye surgery.
 However, with a few natural home remedies, like eye exercises, eye vitamins, and general lifestyle changes, you can improve your eyesight naturally.